rmx7/rmx7.github.io/_posts/2015-05-17-Sourcing-Environment-Variables-on-Debian-8.md

 layout : post
 ---

-First, check the content of .bash_profile.
+First, check the content of our ~/.bash_profile.
 {% highlight bash %}
 # ~/.bash_profile
 [[ -s "$HOME/.profile" ]] && source "$HOME/.profile" # Load the default .profile
 {% endhighlight %}

-As we can see that .bash_profile is actually searching for a file named .profile inside current user home directory so let's declare the env var in there.
-In this case, i want to declare the JAVA_HOME env variable.
+As we can see that .bash_profile is actually searching for a file named .profile inside our home directory.
+So let's declare our environment variable in .profile instead.
+In my case, i want to declare the JAVA_HOME env variable.

 {% highlight bash %}
 # ~/.profile